 Symptoms of salmonella can include diarrhoea, stomach pain or cramps, and feeling or being sick.

-Symptoms usually appear six-to-72 hours after becoming infected.
+Symptoms usually appear 6 to 72 hours after becoming infected.
 The symptoms usually last between one-to-seven days but in more severe cases they can last up to 10 days.

-If you think you have salmonella, see your doctor, who will probably ask you to provide a specimen of faeces (poos) for testing.
+If you think you have salmonella, contact your doctor or nurse, who will probably ask you to provide a specimen of faeces (poo) for testing.

 Stay away from school, early childhood centres or work until two days after the symptoms have gone, and do not have visitors from outside the family.